-The teachers in each school shall belong to an instructional team.
+The teachers in each school shall belong to an Instructional Team.
 The instructional teams shall be organized by:

 - a.
-Grade level:
+Grade level;

 - b.
 Grade level cluster; and/or

 - c.
 Subject area.

-Each Instructional Team shall appoint a chair for the school year who shall conduct the team meetings and shall be part of the school Leadership Team.
-Each Instructional Team shall meet for a minimum of forty-five (45) minutes at least two (2) times a month during the school year.3

-The purpose of the Instructional Teams is to develop and refine units of instruction and review student learning data.
+Each Instructional Team shall meet for a minimum of forty-five (45) minutes at least one (1) times a month during the school year.
+The purpose of the Instructional Team is to develop and refine units of instruction and review student learning data.